Dr Daniel Oliver, BA (Nottingham Trent), MA, PhD (Queen Mary)

 Recent and On-Going Research

-This interest in awkwardness and dysfunction has lead to on-going research into neurodiversity and contemporary performance.
+My research investigates the efficacy of awkwardness in contemporary performance and live art.
+This interest is entwined with a personal investment in neurodiversity.
 Embracing neurodiversity means celebrating the vast range of ways of emotionally and cognitively experiencing and describing the world, and not always trying to ‘fix’ or dismiss modes of being and doing commonly understood as ‘dysfunctional’ (for example, due to autism, dyspraxia, dyslexia, aspergers and other ‘hidden’ disabilities).
 My on-going practice-based research (performances, workshops, Long Tables) explores this position in relation to contemporary performance and live art, and is directly related to my own experience of dyspraxia.

 Oliver, Daniel, ‘Getting Involved with the Neighbour’s Thing: Žižek and the Participatory Performance of Reactor (UK), in Žižek and Performance, ed. by Broderick Chow and Alex Mangold (Hampshire: Palgrave Macmillan, 2014), pp. 154-164